UBCSailbot/software-quiz/README.md

 it is simple and supports both C and C++.
 Alternatively you can use [GoogleTest](https://github.com/google/googletest), which is what our Kernel team uses, but you would have to figure out how to compile, run, and pass the continuous integration tests yourself.
     - To pull CuTest, run `git submodule update --init` in the repository.
-        - Alternatively if you are using the ZIP file submission option, download the CuTest repository as a ZIP file and extract it to `c-cpp/cutest/`
+        - Alternatively if you are using the ZIP file submission option, [download the CuTest repository as a ZIP file](https://github.com/ennorehling/cutest/archive/refs/heads/master.zip) and extract it to `c-cpp/cutest/` in the quiz
 - Compile and run instructions
     - Linux or WSL: in the `c-cpp/` directory, run `make` in your terminal to compile your code and `./test_standard_calc.o` to run it
     - MacOS: perform the same steps as Linux.
 If you get an error about `g++` not being installed, edit the Makefile and replace `g++` with `clang++`